d-bl/GroundForge/docs/help/Whiting-Index.md

 Creating the diagrams sparked ideas to extend functionality of the diagram generator but a third of the patterns in the table are not expected to be supported.
+The page [history] (and older [changes]) may show when a pattern was created or fixed and who authored it.
+For an easy overview the maintainer needs to list the changed/added patterns in the _edit note_.

 Table
 -----